Board of Directors

 Barbara Bell Melton (2023-2026) Faircloth Melton and Sobel, LLC

-Barbara Bell Melton is a Member at Faircloth Melton Sobel & Bash, LLC, and her practice primarily consists of commercial litigation and transactions for both small businesses and large companies.
+Melton is a Member at Faircloth Melton Sobel & Bash, LLC, and her practice primarily consists of commercial litigation and transactions for both small businesses and large companies.
 She received her undergraduate degree from University of Louisiana in Lafayette and her J.D. from Loyola University New Orleans College of Law.
-Barbara has served on numerous committees and boards for local and state bar associations.
+Melton has served on numerous committees and boards for local and state bar associations.

 Paula E. Miles (2023-2027) Louisiana Public Defender Board

-Miles previously served as President of the Alexandria Bar Association, Executive Board member of the Crossroads Inns of Court and Chairperson of the Rapides Parish Domestic Violence Task Force.
+Miles currently serves as General Counsel at the Office of the State Public Defender.
+She previously served as President of the Alexandria Bar Association, Executive Board member of the Crossroads Inns of Court and Chairperson of the Rapides Parish Domestic Violence Task Force.
 She received her B.A. from Xavier University of New Orleans and her J.D. from Loyola Law School of New Orleans.
-Miles is happily married to her husband Russell and they have two children, Jessica and Joshua.
+She is happily married to her husband Russell and they have two children, Jessica and Joshua.

 Sheri Morris (2023-2027) Daigle Fisse & Kessenich